nest/nest-simulator/doc/htmldoc/whats_new/v3.4/index.rst

 Extent and center for spatial layers with freely placed neurons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spatial layers in NEST can be created by specifying the node positions
+Spatial layers in NEST can be created by specifying node positions in
-in the call to :py:func:`.Create` using ``spatial.free``.
-If omitted,
+the call to :py:func:`.Create` using :ref:`spatial distributions
+<pynest_spatial>` from ``nest.spatial``.

-the layer's ``extent`` will be determined automatically by the
+When using :py:class:`.spatial.free`, the layer's ``extent`` will be
-positions of the lower-leftmost and upper-rightmost nodes in the layer.
+determined automatically based on the positions of the lower-leftmost
+and upper-rightmost nodes in the layer, if omitted.
+While earlier

-While earlier versions of NEST added a hard-coded padding to this,
+versions of NEST added a hard-coded padding, NEST 3.4 will only use
-NEST 3.4 will only use the node positions.
-Likewise, the ``center`` is
+the node positions.

+Likewise, the ``center`` of a layer is now automatically computed as
-now computed as the midpoint between the lower-leftmost and the
+the midpoint between the lower-leftmost and the upper-rightmost nodes.
-upper-rightmost nodes.

 When creating a layer with only a single node, the ``extent`` still
 has to be specified explicitly.